Bob Lee: A genius tech visionary killed in a ‘horrifying act of violence’

 ‘Horrifying act of violence’

-The 43-year-old’s fatal stabbing in downtown San Francisco early on Tuesday morning has ignited a sense of fury among the tech community at police and city leaders.
+The 43-year-old’s fatal stabbing in downtown San Francisco early on 4 April ignited a sense of fury among the tech community at police and city leaders.

-Tragically, friends say Lee left San Francisco due to increasing crime rates and had just returned for a business trip when he was attacked on Tuesday morning.
+Tragically, friends say Lee left San Francisco due to increasing crime rates and had just returned for a business trip when he was attacked.

-Lee’s last tragic moments as he stumbled, normally wounded, down Main St in San Francisco’s downtown district at 2.30am on Tuesday in search of help were captured on surveillance footage and viewed by journalists from The San Francisco Standard.
+Lee’s last tragic moments as he stumbled, mortally wounded, down Main St in San Francisco’s downtown district at 2.30am in search of help were captured on surveillance footage and viewed by journalists from The San Francisco Standard.
 The Independent has not corroborated the footage.

 Cameras reportedly captured Lee clutching one side of his body from where he is bleeding heavily and showed him approaching a white Toyota Camry parked on the side of the road with its lights flashing.